cambridge-cares/TheWorldAvatar/UK_Digital_Twin/README.md

 Similarly, you can change also year of energy consumption data.

-Step 3 (OPTIONAL): Ready for conducting the scenario analysis of SMR replacement with optimal power flow (OPF) analysis?
+Step 3 (OPTIONAL): How to conduct the scenario analysis of SMR replacement with optimal power flow (OPF) analysis?
 - 3.1 Pre-requirement: If you want to post-process the result produced by SMR replacement, copy all the files from the path of `Dropbox (Cambridge University)\CoMo shared\wx243\c4e-wx243-TWAPowerSystem\Codes\UK_Digital_Twin\resources\RegionalBreakdown_images` to the `UK_Digital_Twin\resources\required_images` folder.

 - 3.2 Conduct SMR Replacement: For reproducing the results reported in Preprint 312, you need to run `SMRReplacemenWithOptimalFlowAnalysis.py`.